nlkitai/nlux/pipeline/npm/core/README.md

 ## The Conversational AI UI Library For Any LLM

-`NLUX` _(for Natural Language User Experience)_ is an open-source Javascript library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
+`NLUX` _(for Natural Language User Experience)_ is an open-source JavaScript library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.